IOYO - 36

 Highlights: Agra – Visit Fatehpur Sikri.

-You can spend the rest of the afternoon exploring the various bazaars and shopping in the vibrant, loud chowks (Market places) of Agra.
+You can spend the rest of the afternoon by exploring the various bazaars and by shopping at the famous souvenir shops.
 Overnight in Agra.

 Highlights: Agra – Visit Taj Mahal & Agra Fort.

 Next day will bring more adventures, like the boat excursion in Ganges from two different ghats, Manikarnika and Harischandra Ghats which is frequented by thousands of devotees.
 These ghats are known for holy purposes and also for cremations, as you will notice by seeing many funeral pyres burning there.
-Afternoon will bring free leisure time which you can spend roaming around or an optional visit to Sarnath.
+Afternoon will bring leisure time which you can spend roaming around or an optional visit to Sarnath, discovering the ancient city where Buddha is supposed to have given his first sermon after enlightenment.
+Overnight is in Varanasi.

 Highlights: Varanasi - Boat ride on the River Ganges visiting the Manikarnika and Harishchandra ghats.

 On day 15, the last day, you will be transferred back to Delhi by flight.
-Delhi will connect you to your onward flight home and since most of the flights depart mid-night, accommodation in Delhi isn’t provided.
+In Delhi, we will guide you and connect you to your onward flight home and since most of the flights depart mid-night, accommodation in Delhi isn't provided.
 This will mark the end of your Rajasthan and Ganges travel package!